-There are lots of tips on organizing on the web, tv, radio, and podcasts.
+There are many tips on organizing on the internet, TV, radio, and podcasts.
 What makes these unique organizing tips?
-Well, it is because these tips were created as the client and I needed it.
-All of these tips and photos are photos from my consultations with clients.
-Read on and you can see how we came to this sort of organizing tip.
+It is because these tips were created as the client and I needed them.
+All of these tips and photos are from my consultations with clients.
+Read on to see how we came up with these tips.
 I hope you enjoy it.

-Unique Organizing Tip #1: In small drawers, use customized drawer organizers to maximize the space.
+Tip #1: Use customized drawer organizers to maximize the space in small drawers.

 This tip came from looking high and low for smaller drawer organizers.
 There are very few that are less than 18 inches wide.
 So, we decided to make a customized one for all our flatware.
 Here are some drawer dividers I found on Amazon (affiliate).

-This unique organizing tip came from clients getting annoyed when they couldn't remember where an item was in their storage room or kids playroom area.
+This unique organizing tip came from clients getting annoyed when they couldn't remember where an item was in their storage room or kids' playroom area.
 They would know the system when we would set it up.
 But, when they had to find something, it was torture remembering everything.
 They couldn't remember where things were at all.
-As a result, I realized that for the most part, my clients worked on the philosophy, "Out of site, out of mind".
+As a result, I realized that, for the most part, my clients worked on the philosophy of "Out of sight, out of mind."
 So, you can see how difficult colored bins with no labels would be for them.
 Feel free to check out Amazon's collection of labels for bins to use on these bins. (affiliate)

 This unique organizing tip came from a few of my male client's projects.
-They felt the need to put papers in baskets in their home office just so they were in a bin.
+They felt the need to put papers in baskets in their home office so that they were in a bin.
 Each bin didn't necessarily have a purpose.
-Making one bin be their "go to" bin is important.
+Making one bin the "go-to" bin is essential.
 The "in" bin only holds items you haven't looked at.
 It's that just came in.
-After you look at the piece of paper in the bin, it then gets moved to another bin or file or recycled.
+After you look at the paper in the bin, it gets moved to another container, file, or recycled.

-Unique Organizing Tip #4: When you want to sell an item in your home, but it is too heavy to move, hang a sign and write what you want to do with the item.
+Tip #4: When you want to sell an item in your home, but it is too heavy to move, hang a sign and write what you want to do with it.

-This unique organizing tip came from a client need to get rid of extra furniture and other bigger items.
-Since they couldn't be removed right away, we needed to remind her what action needed to be taken with a particular item.
-So I created these signs that would help her remember.
+This unique organizing tip came from a client who needed to remove extra furniture and other bigger items.
+Since they couldn't be removed immediately, we needed to remind her what action needed to be taken with a particular item.
+So, I created these To Sell signs that would help her remember.
 I added a line so we could write on it to say where we wanted to sell it.
 The places we were considering selling these items were at a Community Yard Sale, Craig's List, eBay, and Consignment Shops.
 It worked beautifully to help her remember where she was going to sell these items.

-Unique Organizing Tip #5: Use pull out drawers in lower cabinets.
+Tip #5: Use pull-out drawers in lower cabinets.

-This unique organizing tip came from my clients and my home.
+This unique organizing tip came from my client's kitchen and my home.
 The image is of my own pull-out cabinet in my kitchen.
-The back of the lower cabinet space was always a pain to get to and it helped if we could pull out the items to help us get to them.
-I added additional items to the pull out to make they pull out more customized and organized for the client.
-These additional items that were added could be from the dollar store or re-purposed items so the pull out drawer wasn't a mess when we did pull it out.
+The back of the lower cabinet space was always a pain to get to, and it helped if we could pull out the items to help us get to them.
+Then, add additional items to the pull-out to make the pull-out more customized and organized for the client.
+These other added items could be from the dollar store or re-purposed items, so the pull-out drawer wasn't a mess when we pulled it out.

 I hope these tips inspire you to get different areas of your home organized.
-Let's start a conversation; what is your favorite organizing tip that you created in your home?
+Let's start a conversation; what is your favorite organizing tip you created in your home?
 Please leave a comment below.
 I would love to hear from you.